Jan 25, 2009

 [13:50] Some systems provide these: Burning Wheel, SotC, etc

-[14:05] How to provide direction if the system doesn’t have a
+[14:05] How to provide direction if the system doesn’t have a mechanic for it.

 [16:09] Creating interconnections between player characters